scholzj/aws-minikube/README.md

 ## Tagging

 If you need to tag resources created by your Kubernetes cluster (EBS volumes, ELB load balancers etc.) check [this AWS Lambda function which can do the tagging](https://github.com/scholzj/aws-kubernetes-tagging-lambda).

+## Frequently Asked Questions

+### How to access Kuberntes Dashboard

+The Kubernetes Dashboard addon is by default not exposed to the internet.
+This is intentional for security reasons (no authentication / authorization) and to save costs for Amazon AWS ELB load balancer.

+You can access the dashboard easily fro any computer with installed and configured `kubectl`:
+1) From command line start `kubectl proxy`
+2) Go to your browser and open [http://127.0.0.1:8001/ui](http://127.0.0.1:8001/ui)